Kieldro/cs371p/life/README.txt

 GitHub Repository Name: cs371p

 Comments:
+3 standards in and out files.
+Other test going into AcceptTest.out

 link to the UML: http://www.gliffy.com/pubdoc/4058932/L.png 3.5 sec for test0 with original algo
 -2d vector of Cell or Cell*?